yassato/RegressionFDS/README.md

 ### /application
 A folder including R source codes and input files for pilot tests using <i>Arabidopsis</i>.

 - pheno_branchNum.csv
-CSV file including a list of accession and phenotype data on the branch numbers.
+CSV file including a list of accessions and phenotype data on the branch numbers.